Nuix/discover-extension-sdk/README.md

 # Ringtail UI Extension SDK
-This SDK provides a nice API to communicate with Ringtail's UI, implemented around [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) for secure cross-origin communications.
+This SDK provides an API to communicate with Ringtail's UI, implemented around [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) for secure cross-origin communications.
 It manages serializing context and change events through JSON messages and coordinating message responses so that User Interface Extensions (UIX) don't have to worry about the details.

 ## [API Documentation](API.md)

 ## Ringtail Apps
 User Interface Extensions (UIXs) are the user-visible faces of Ringtail apps.
 Ringtail loads up UIX web applications inline in its interface and provides them user and workspace context and Connect API access.
 Given that, simple, single-page web applications can comprise complete Ringtail apps.

 The below diagram shows a minimal UIX deployment (green).
-This SDK (in yellow below) registers UIXs with Ringtail and exposes access to the Ringtail client state and Connect API.
+This SDK (yellow) registers UIXs with Ringtail and exposes access to the Ringtail client state and Connect API.

 ![Ringtail App Communication](https://docs.google.com/drawings/d/e/2PACX-1vQaelod9Flf14CCSyP4MhR4Qznl6n_0EllVzdNiB5gnvsdsYqO5bcwMbTphlMZUbr7tgKqqniZ0HuOx/pub?w=572&h=272)